keptn-contrib/notification-service/README.md

 ### Keptn notification service

-1. Make a copy of the [deploy/notification-service.yaml](deploy/notification-service.yaml) and [deploy/notification-distributors.yaml](deploy/notification-distributors.yaml) files (Note: do not use right-click and download).
+1. Make a copy of the [deploy/notification-service.yaml](deploy/notification-service.yaml) file (Note: do not use right-click and download).
 1. Ensure you are installing the correct version of the notification service and adapt the `image` in **notification-service.yaml** if necessary:
     ```yaml
     containers:
     - name: notification-service
-        image: keptncontrib/notification-service:0.3.0.beta
+        image: keptncontrib/notification-service:0.3.0
     ```
 1. Furthermore, adjust these environment variables with the webhook URL of the service you want to send notifications to.
 Leave the value empty if the referenced service is not being used.
     ```yaml